Curriculum and Rotation

 F: below 65%

-Program Hours The program is scheduled for eight hours a day, five days per week.
+This is a full time program with on-site attendance required at the Chicago campus and other clinical rotation sites.
+The program is scheduled for eight hours a day, five days per week.
 Students will be required to complete an evening clinical rotation (trauma radiography) during the second year of the program lasting approximately three weeks.
-Hours for this evening rotation will be from 2 p.m. to 10:30 p.m.
-In accordance with Accreditation Standards of the Joint Review Committee on Education in Radiologic Technology (JRCERT) students are not permitted to invest more than 40 hours per week, or 10 hours per day, in total program activities (classes, labs, and clinical rotations).
+Hours for this evening rotation will be from 2:00 pm to 10:30 pm.
+In accordance with Accreditation Standards of the Joint Review Committee on Education in Radiologic Technology (JRCERT), students are not permitted to invest more than 40 hours per week, or 10 hours per day, in total program activities (classes, labs, and clinical rotations).

 Clinical rotations begin the third week of the program and continue throughout enrollment.
-All students will rotate through various imaging areas at Northwestern Memorial Hospital, Comer Children’s Hospital at the University of Chicago Medical Center, Rehabilitation Institute of Chicago, and the Lurie Children's Hospital of Chicago.
+Students will rotate through Northwestern Memorial Hospital and affiliated institutions located on the downtown medical campus including Shirley Ryan AbilityLab, Lurie Children’s Hospital, and NM Streeterville and River North Immediate Care Clinics.
+Students will also rotate through off-site locations including Central DuPage Hospital, Palos Health, Palos Health South, and Lakeview Immediate Care Clinic.
 Students are responsible for their own transportation to and from clinical assignments.